-Why You Should Visit New York City in the Fall
+Pros of Visiting New York City in the fall

-The New York City fall weather is perfect for exploring
+Fall in New York City provides the perfect weather for exploring

-Mild NYC fall temperatures make for the most comfortable weather for exploring.
-Average temperatures are between the low 50’s and high 70’s, making being outside for long periods of time enjoyable.
-The best time to visit for fall color is in November, when the leaves have turned but the trees aren’t completely bare yet.
+Mild NYC fall temperatures are the most comfortable weather for exploring.
+Average temperatures are between the low 50’s and high 70’s, so being outside for long periods is both easy and pleasant.
+The best time to visit for fall color is in mid to late October, when the leaves have turned but the trees aren’t completely bare yet.

 Never ending fall festivities and events

-New York City in the fall is chock-full of different festivals and events for locals and visitors to attend.
-From Halloween parties to lighting the tree at Rockefeller Center after Thanksgiving, finding things to do in New York City during the fall should be a piece of cake (or pumpkin pie). 😉
+New York City in the fall is chock-full of different festivals and events for both locals and visitors to attend.
+From Halloween parties to lighting the tree at Rockefeller Center after Thanksgiving, finding things to do in New York City during the fall should be a piece of

 Holiday spirit is in the air

-Autumn in New York City is when the city comes alive.
+Autumn in New York City is when the city comes alive with festive glee.
 The holiday season is right around the corner and businesses are bustling in preparation for eager shoppers.
-The festive spirit is contagious and can be felt all around.
+The cheery spirit is contagious and can be felt all around.
 Visiting New York City during the fall is equal parts charming as it is exciting!